saisata/Homework-Assignment/README.md

 This file contains main function to show the necessary output for the task.

-Befor running the program, ensure that the necessary datasets are in the same folder as the code.
+Before running the program, ensure that the necessary datasets are in the same folder as the code.

 In order to run the code run as follows in the command line:
 ```python